dbt-labs/dbt-codegen/integration_tests/README.md

 You'll need to set environment variables with the credentials to access your target database.
 If you're using the recommended local development path of Postgres in Docker, these values are already filled in as they are generic.
 For the cloud warehouses listed, you'll need real credentials.
 You probably want to ensure you're building into a testing schema as well to keep the output of this codegen separate from any production data.
 We run against all the warehouses listed in the CI (implmented via CircleCI) when you open a PR, so feel free to test against Postgres while developing, and we'll ensure the code works against all the other targets.

-You can set these env vars a couple ways:
+You can set these env vars in a couple ways:

 > [!WARNING]
 > The files below are _not_ gitignored — never, ever put your credentials into them and commit them!
 If you do by accident, you'll need to rotate your credentials immediately!

 - Use the `.env/[TARGET].env` files in the `integration_tests` directory as a guide to set your own environment variables, you'll need one for every variable listed in the sample file.
 You run `export [VARIABLE_NAME]=[VALUE]` for each variable in the file.
-- **Most robust**: If you anticipate developing for multiple sessions, set these environment variables in your shell profile (like `~/.bashrc` or `~/.zshrc`).
+- **More robust**: If you anticipate developing for multiple sessions, set these environment variables in your shell profile (like `~/.bashrc` or `~/.zshrc`).
 This way, you won't have to set them every time you open a new terminal.

 ### Setup Postgres or other database targets